 You can easily customize the dither effect by adjusting a few parameters:

-1. Gradient Size: Change [background-size:3px_3px] to increase or decrease the size of the dither pattern.
+to increase or decrease the size of the dither pattern. - Opacity: Modify

-2. Opacity: Modify opacity-50 to make the effect more or less pronounced.
+to make the effect more or less pronounced. - Gradient Colors: Adjust

 Use the color picker above to choose a color for your dither effect.
 You can then use this color in your radial gradient.